For Admissions, Call: 080 - 46809096 | Email: email@example.com

 At Ekya, we strongly believe that parents are partners in the growth and development of their children.
-We encourage parents to help their child gain independence through new explorations beyond school.
+We encourage parents to help their children gain independence through new explorations beyond school.
 Academic success is collaboratively achieved through one-on-one interactions between teachers and parents.
-Nutrition and adequate rest are crucial to every child’s academic, physical, mental, emotional and social development, and parents must ensure that their children are receiving the same.
+Nutrition and adequate rest are crucial to every child’s academic, physical, mental, emotional, and social development, and parents must ensure that their children are receiving the same.

 Overall, it is key that parents trust Ekya’s approach and philosophy.
-We welcome parents who actively encourage the school, its teachers and their child in the journey of learning.
+We welcome parents who actively encourage the school, its teachers, and their child in the journey of learning.
 Here are a few guidelines for our parent community:

-Across the academic calendar, parents are welcomed to schedule appointments and spend time with the teacher, staff or member of the school leadership they wish to meet.
-We believe that such an arrangement is far more effective for the parent to discuss the progress of the child, to share feedback or address their concerns.
+Across the academic calendar, parents are welcome to schedule appointments and spend time with the teacher, staff, or member of the school leadership they wish to meet.
+We believe that such an arrangement is far more effective for the parent to discuss the progress of the child, to share feedback, or address their concerns.
 Please call our school office and they will be happy to schedule these sessions.
 You can contact us here.

 2) Reach out to us: The School Leadership is available to understand and discuss your concerns.
-Kindly reach out to us on email at the school email address or in person for any issues.
+Kindly reach out to us by email at the school email address or in person for any issues.

 4) Keep us informed: We expect parents to keep the school updated on any changes in the child’s record.